 The disadvantages of a Simplified Issue life insurance policy?

 - Simplified Issue life insurance policies are costlier than a standard life insurance policy.
-If you do not want to take a medical exam but are in good health, you may want to consider an accelerated Term life insurance policy instead.
-Term life insurance policies also do not require the medical exam, are generally cheaper and offer more flexibility.
+If you do not want to take a medical assessment but are in good health, you may want to consider an accelerated Term life insurance policy instead.
+Term life insurance policies also do not require the medical assessment, are generally cheaper and offer more flexibility.

 - The Death Benefit amount is minimal because the insurer knows little about you.